 - You receive urgent care outside of your service area. - You receive services to diagnose or treat the 2019 novel coronavirus disease (COVID-19).
 See Part 5, "COVID-19 Testing and Treatment" for your coverage for these services. - Your condition requires covered services that cannot be furnished by a health care provider who participates in your health care network and your primary care provider refers you to a health care provider who does not participate in your health care network for the covered services.
 In addition to your primary care provider's referral, Blue Cross Blue Shield HMO Blue must approve the referral in writing before you receive the services.
-You should not obtain any services from a health care provider who does not participate in your health care network until you check with your primary care provider or with Blue Cross Blue Shield HMO Blue. - Your primary care provider disenrolls from your health care network for a reason other than a quality-related reason or fraud.
-In this case, this health plan will provide coverage for covered services you continue to receive from that health care provider for up to 30 days after the provider disenrolls from your health care network. - You receive medically necessary covered services while you are at a network hospital or other covered facility and you do not have a reasonable opportunity to choose to have your covered services furnished by a network provider.
-For example, you receive covered services from a non-network hospital-based anesthetist, pathologist, or radiologist while you are at a network hospital. - You are a member who is in the second or third trimester of pregnancy and your health care provider is involuntarily disenrolled from your health care network for a reason other than a quality-related reason or fraud.
-In this case, this health plan will provide coverage for covered services you get from that health care provider for your pregnancy up through the first postnatal visit. - You are a member with a terminal illness and your health care provider is involuntarily disenrolled from your health care network for a reason other than a quality-related reason or fraud.
-In this case, this health plan will provide coverage for covered services you get from that health care provider for the terminal illness.
-(This coverage is continued only when the terminally ill member is expected to live six months or less as determined by a physician.) - You are a newly enrolled group member who is having an ongoing course of treatment from a physician (or a primary care provider that is a nurse practitioner or physician assistant) who does not participate in your health care network, and your group only offers its employees a choice of health insurance plans in which your physician (or your primary care provider that is a nurse practitioner or physician assistant) does not participate as a covered provider.
-In this case, this health plan will provide coverage for covered services you get from that health care provider up to 30 days from your effective date or, for a member who is in the second or third trimester of pregnancy, up through the first postnatal visit or, for a member with a terminal illness, until the member's death.
-(For a member with a terminal illness, this coverage is provided only when the member is expected to live six months or less as determined by a physician.)
+You should not obtain any services from a health care provider who does not participate in your health care network until you check with your primary care provider or with Blue Cross Blue Shield HMO Blue. - You receive medically necessary covered services while you are at a network hospital or other covered facility and you do not have a reasonable opportunity to choose to have your covered services furnished by a network provider.
+For example, you receive covered services from a non-network hospital-based anesthetist, pathologist, or radiologist while you are at a network hospital. - You receive certain covered services that are protected from surprise billing as described in Part 2.
+(See "Allowed Charge" for more information.) - You are a newly enrolled group member who is having an ongoing course of treatment from a physician (or a primary care provider that is a nurse practitioner or physician assistant) who does not participate in your health care network, and your group only offers its employees a choice of health insurance plans in which your physician (or your primary care provider that is a nurse practitioner or physician assistant) does not participate as a covered provider.
+In this case, this health plan will provide coverage for covered services you get from that health care provider up to 30 days from your effective date or, for a member who is in the second or third trimester of pregnancy, up through the first post-partum visit or, for a member with a terminal illness, until the member is expected to live six months or less as determined by a physician.)